18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

 * Create email signature
     * Create an email signature.
 Avoid curly comic-like fonts & keep it simple.
 Include your name, title/role, company (with link to our website), and (optionally) your phone number.
 Look at other team members' signatures for examples.
-* Update LinkedIn & social media accounts with CivicActions as company (30 minutes)
+* Update LinkedIn & social media accounts with CivicActions as company
     * Update LinkedIn and [connect with coworkers](https://www.linkedin.com/company/54684)
     * Update your skills on LinkedIn
 * Create a [drupal.org](https://register.drupal.org/user/register?destination=home) account
 * [Update resume into CivicActions template](../team-resume-instructions.md)
 * [Write your CivicActions bio w photo](../civicactions-bio-instructions.md)
 * Manager to provide an introduction to our copywriter / editor for support on bio & resume

-### Afternoon check-in with your onboarding manager

 ## Day 3